mxagar/detection_segmentation_pytorch/README.md

 - If the IoU is below the threshold, the predicted bounding box is considered a false positive.
 - If there are multiple predicted bounding boxes for a single ground-truth object, only the one with the highest IoU is counted as a true positive.

+### Model Selection

+Object detection is often deployed in realtime applications, for which we need to be able to perform the inference fast enough.
+In that sense, the introduced two model families have opposing properties:

+- Faster R-CNN tend to be more accurate and slower.
+- YOLO models tend to be faster and less accurate, thus better suited for realtime applications.
+However, it seems that the recent versions beat all possible models in terms of accuracy and speed.

+There is a third family of models, which is a trade-off between YOLO and Faster R-CNN: there are the **Single Shot Detectors (SSD)**, see the [`literature`](./literature/).
+These is a comparison of the 3 models done by ChatGPT:

+> 1. **Architecture Design:**
+>    - YOLO: YOLO uses a single neural network to perform both object localization and classification.
+It divides the input image into a grid and predicts bounding boxes and class probabilities for each grid cell.
+>    - SSD: SSD also uses a single network but employs a set of predefined anchor boxes at multiple scales and aspect ratios.
+It predicts offsets and confidence scores for these anchor boxes at different feature maps.
+>    - Faster R-CNN: Faster R-CNN consists of two main components: a region proposal network (RPN) that generates potential object proposals, and a separate network that performs classification and bounding box regression on these proposals.
+>
+> 2. **Speed vs. Accuracy Trade-off:**
+>    - YOLO: YOLO is known for its real-time object detection capabilities due to its single-pass architecture.
+It sacrifices some accuracy for faster inference times.
+>    - SSD: SSD strikes a balance between accuracy and speed by using multiple scales and aspect ratios of anchor boxes.
+It achieves better accuracy than YOLO but at the cost of slightly slower inference times.
+>    - Faster R-CNN: Faster R-CNN is considered to be more accurate but slower compared to YOLO and SSD.
+Its two-stage approach of proposal generation and classification contributes to its higher accuracy.
+>
+> 3. **Accuracy on Small Objects:**
+>    - YOLO: YOLO struggles with detecting small objects due to the fixed grid structure and loss of spatial information at the later stages of the network.
+>    - SSD: SSD performs relatively better than YOLO in detecting small objects because of its multiple anchor boxes at different scales.
+>    - Faster R-CNN: Faster R-CNN performs well on small objects as it utilizes the region proposal network to generate accurate object proposals.
+>
+> 4. **Training Approach:**
+>    - YOLO: YOLO trains the network by optimizing both localization and classification losses directly.
+It considers objectiveness and class probabilities within each grid cell.
+>    - SSD: SSD also optimizes localization and classification losses but uses default anchor boxes and matching strategies to assign ground truth objects to these anchors.
+>    - Faster R-CNN: Faster R-CNN uses a two-stage training process.
+First, it trains the RPN to generate region proposals.
+Then, it fine-tunes the network using these proposals to perform classification and bounding box regression.

+We need to consider also that we use a backbone or feature extractor in Faster R-CNN and SSD; in that sense, it is possible to choose lighter networks than the typical ResNets for the task.
+An option are **MobileNets** (see [`literature`](./literature/)), which add a `1x1` convolution after the typical `3x3` convolution, which reduces the number of parameters in the network.
+As a result, the models are smaller and faster &mdash; but less accurate; they are suited for deployment on edge devices.

 ## Semantic Segmentation: General Notes

 In this section, I provide some high level notes on the theory behind the semantic segmentation networks; for more details, check the articles listed in the [literature](literature) folder.